When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

-The purpose of this course is to increase nurses’ awareness of potential legal issues and how to use best practices to prevent them.
+The purpose of this course is to increase nurses’ (including certified case manager nurses) awareness of potential legal issues and how to use best practices to prevent them.
 As nurses become more aware of situations that may present legal concerns, they can behave proactively to avoid unanticipated legal entanglements.
 This course is targeted to all nurses, because legal concerns are present in every healthcare setting.

 - Discuss legal considerations pertinent to the practice of nursing.

 - Identify issues to consider when delegating nursing duties to other nurses and unlicensed assistive personnel.

 - Recognize potential areas of conflict that can evolve from decisions made when documenting care.

 - Describe how to maintain patient health and personal information in accordance with the Health Insurance Portability and Accountability Act and other applicable confidentiality requirements.

 - Describe how a conflict of interest can compromise professional behavior.

 - Describe the difference between slander and libel and how to avoid committing them.

 - Describe the difference between assault and battery and how to avoid committing them.